 Other recommended courses include Comparative anatomy, biochemistry, genetics, molecular biology, Physics, or calculus.

-The anatomy curriculum immerses students in the science’s six major disciplines, gross anatomy, cell anatomy, embryology, histology, neuroanatomy, and radiology anatomy.
-Students will conduct research and discuss topics in anatomy during the research seminar courses, while also introducing the student to the traditional methods of classroom management, classroom instruction, educational theories, seminar presentation, and mentored practical instructional experience with undergraduate and graduate students.
-The graduate student in this anatomy program will go through hands on training for anatomy dissection on human cadavers.
+The anatomy curriculum immerses students in the science’s six major disciplines, biochemistry, cell anatomy/histology, genetics, human gross anatomy, pathophysiology, and neuroanatomy.
+Students will conduct research and discuss topics in anatomy during the research seminar courses, while also introducing the student to the traditional methods of classroom management, classroom instruction, educational theories, seminar presentation, and mentored practical instructional experience with undergraduate students.
+The graduate student in this anatomy program will go through hands-on training for anatomy dissection on human cadavers.

 Anatomy Cadaver Lab

-The gross anatomy cadaver lab at ABU is state of art that includes 12 cadavers and flat screen monitors and computers at each dissection station.
+The human gross anatomy cadaver lab at AB is state of art that includes 12 cadavers and flat-screen monitors and computers at each dissection station.

 Technology incorporated throughout the M.S. of Anatomy program.
-ABU uses wireless technology for access to the network and the Internet.
+AB uses wireless technology for access to the network and the Internet.
 Mobile computing devices are recommended.

 In order to complete capstone, it should be made clear that student will need to pass comprehensive exam in anatomy.